 Prerequisite: PSAT score in English and Reading at 85th national percentile, B+ in English I Honors, A in English I, teacher recommendation.
+Note: Required; there will be a summer reading assignment

 In the English II Honors course, students develop competencies in the language arts through emphasis on critical reading, extensive writing, vocabulary refinement, grammatical analysis, oral presentation, and integration of technology.
 One quarter is devoted to the study of Greek culture as evidenced in its mythology, epic poetry, and plays.
 In an effort to expand the interpretive level of the students, this class requires at least two additional advanced readings and major writing assignments.
 The latter will consist of multi-paragraph essays that require students to respond critically and aesthetically to ideas presented through the various genres of world literature while analyzing the application of major literary devices.
 The particular focus is on expository and persuasive writing, literary analysis, and the MLA documented research paper.